 If you want to use the

-RocksDBStateBackend, then you have to add the following dependency to your Flink project.
+RocksDBStateBackend in your IDE or configure it programmatically in your Flink job, you will have to add the following dependency to your Flink project.

 A default state backend can be configured in the

 Possible values for the config entry are jobmanager (MemoryStateBackend), filesystem (FsStateBackend), rocksdb (RocksDBStateBackend), or the fully qualified class

 name of the class that implements the state backend factory StateBackendFactory,

 state.checkpoints.dir option defines the directory to which all backends write checkpoint data and meta data files.

 You can find more details about the checkpoint directory structure here.

 A sample section in the configuration file could look as follows:

 |1||Integer||The number of threads (per stateful operator) used to transfer (download and upload) files in RocksDBStateBackend.|